Helping Your Lymphatic System (and Why it Matters) |

 Anti-Inflammatory is a glycerin extract of cinnamon, ginger, orange peel, motherwort, and echinacea.
 The last three herbs may not be as common for helping the lymphatic system, but they do support many of the key roles of the lymphatic system.

-• Orange Peel along with having anti-inflammation properties, a potent antioxidant, and rich source of Vitamin C to help the immune system.(9)
+• Orange Peel along with having anti-inflammation properties, a potent antioxidant, and a good source of Vitamin C to help the immune system.(9)

-• Motherwort helps modulate inflammation and can help in pain relief.(10)
+• Motherwort helps modulate inflammation and can help in discomfort relief.(10)

-• Echinacea helps with pain relief, while also boosting the immune system.(11)
+• Echinacea helps with discomfort while also supporting the immune system.(11)

 Have you been giving your lymphatic system attention lately?
 Any signs of congestion?